nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * 2a.
 The wedding list is empty.
   Use case ends.

 * 3a.
-The contact is already assigned to the specifsied wedding.
+The contact is already assigned to the specified wedding.
     * 3a1.
 System displays an error message.

       Use case resumes at step 2.